-- 1. School Administrator or local authorities determine potentially toxic substance has been released into the atmosphere.
+- 1. School administrators or local authorities determine a potentially toxic substance has been released into the atmosphere.
 School Administrator initiates Shelter-In-Place. - 2.
-Upon receiving Shelter-In-Place, notification, Site Security Team turns off local fans in area; closes and locks doors and windows; shuts down all building's air conditioning systems; seals gaps under doors and windows with wet towels and/or duct tape; seals vents with aluminum foil or plastic wrap, and turns off sources of ignition, such as pilot lights. - 3.
+Upon receiving Shelter-In-Place, notification, the Site Security Team turns off local fans in the area; closes and locks doors and windows; shuts down all building's air conditioning systems; seals gaps under doors and windows with wet towels and/or duct tape; seals vents with aluminum foil or plastic wrap, and turns off sources of ignition, such as pilot lights. - 3.
 Staff and students located outdoors are directed to proceed immediately to nearby classrooms or buildings.
-Teachers communicate their locations to School Administrator, using the PA system or other means without leaving the building. - 4.
-School Administrator "calls 911", providing exact location and nature of emergency. - 5.
-School Administration notifies District Office of situation. - 6.
-School remains in Shelter-In-Place until County of Butte County HazMat Team or appropriate agency provides clearance, or staff is otherwise notified by School Administrator.
+Teachers communicate their locations to the School Administrator, using the PA system or other means without leaving the building. - 4.
+The School Administrator "calls 911", providing the exact location and nature of the emergency. - 5.
+School Administration notifies the District Office of the situation. - 6.
+School remains in Shelter-In-Place until the County of Butte County HazMat Team or appropriate agency provides clearance, or staff is otherwise notified by the School Administrator

-BOMB THREAT
+BOMB THREAT and SUSPICIOUS PACKAGES

-Responses to Bomb Threat is initiated upon the discovery of a suspicious package on campus grounds or receipt of a threatening phone call that present risk of an explosion.
+Responses to Bomb Threat are initiated upon the discovery of a suspicious package on campus grounds or receipt of a threatening phone call that present risk of an explosion.